mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/docker-exec.md

 - Run a command in background on existing container but keep stdin open `docker exec --interactive --detach {{container_name}} {{command}}`

-- Set an environment variable in a running bash session `docker exec --interactive --tty --env {{variable_name}}={{value}} {{container_name}} {{/bin/bash}}`
+- Set an environment variable in a running Bash session `docker exec --interactive --tty --env {{variable_name}}={{value}} {{container_name}} {{/bin/bash}}`

 - Run a command as a specific user